ei_connect

 see the description at the beginning of this manual page.

-Receives a message to the buffer in x
+Receives a message to the buffer in x.

-allows the buffer in
+ei_xreceive_msg allows the buffer in

-to grow, but ei_receive_msg
+x to grow, but ei_receive_msg

 fails if the message is larger than the pre-allocated buffer in

-On success, the functions return ERL_MSG
+On success, the functions return ERL_MSG and the

-struct is initialized.
+msg struct is initialized.

-is defined as follows:
+erlang_msg is defined as follows:

 typedef struct { long msgtype; erlang_pid from; erlang_pid to; char toname[MAXATOMLEN+1]; char cookie[MAXATOMLEN+1]; erlang_trace token; } erlang_msg;

-identifies the type of message, and is
+msgtype identifies the type of message, and is

 one of the following:

-Indicates that an ordinary send operation has occurred.
+ERL_SENDIndicates that an ordinary send operation has occurred.

-contains the pid of the recipient (the
+msg->to contains the pid of the recipient (the

 C-node).

-A registered send operation occurred.
+ERL_REG_SENDA registered send operation occurred.

-contains the pid of the sender.
+msg->from contains the pid of the sender.

-ERL_LINK
+ERL_LINK or

-and
+ERL_UNLINKmsg->to and

-contain the pids of the
+msg->from contain the pids of the

 sender and recipient of the link or unlink.

-Indicates a broken link. msg->to
+ERL_EXITIndicates a broken link. msg->to and

-contain the pids of the linked
+msg->from contain the pids of the linked

 processes.